EAR SURGERY (OTOPLASTY & EARLOBE REPAIR)

-Most often, otoplasty is used to correct ears that stick out too far from the head, but can also be used to correct ears that have failed to develop correctly.
+Most often, otoplasty is used to address ears that protrude far from the head, but can also be used to address ears that have failed to develop correctly.

 The procedure is most commonly performed between the ages of five and 14, but it can be performed on adults of any age.